-This is a multi-asset fund that invests in a diversified mix of equities with the balance in bonds, property and cash.
+This is a multi-asset fund that invests in a diversified mix of equities with the balance in bonds, property, alternative assets (including forestry) and cash.
 It also features several risk management strategies.
 Irish Life Investment Managers monitors and rebalances the Fund regularly and may change the mix over time.
 The Fund also aims to promote Environmental, Social and Governance characteristics including enhanced exposure to companies with better ESG characteristics and a better alignment to the low carbon transition economy.